Deeppcodes/LabelLens/README.md

 npm run dev
 ```

-# Challenges we ran into
-- Finding and acquiring appropriate (non-biased) datasets of ingredient side-effects for retrieval augmented generation (RAG).
-- no food

 # Accomplishments that we're proud of
 - We're proud to have learned to combine custom RAG algorithms with Google Gemini

-# What We Learned
-- Cursor is a good AI

 # What's next for LabelLens
 - Comparing two items (e.g. If two items are )